-Ethnic and religious violence continued throughout the past year, although the number of deaths resulting from espite the ongoing nature of sectarian violence, the number of those killed decreased in the past year due to a more rapid and effective response by security authorities.
-However, prosecution of those involved with instigating sectarian violence remains inadequate, and President Obasanjo has been criticized both inside and outside Nigeria for not responding more decisively to the violence and the communal tensions brought about by the sharia controversy.
+Despite the ongoing nature of sectarian violence, the number of those killed decreased in the past year due to a more rapid and effective response by security authorities.
+However, prosecution of those accused of instigating sectarian violence remains inadequate.

-the violence decreased compared to previous years.
-Dozens of people were killed and dozens of churches and mosques destroyed in communal violence in several towns and villages in southeastern Nigeria, the Middle Belt region, and northern Nigeria.
 In February 2006, approximately 50,000 people were displaced and at least 150 Muslims and Christians were killed in four days of sectarian violence across Nigeria, particularly in the cities of Onitsha, Maiduguri, Katsina, and Bauchi, after protests over caricatures of the Prophet Muhammad fueled underlying religious and ethnic tensions.
 Independent reports indicate that both Muslim and Christian groups initiated attacks on each other and reprisal attacks followed.
 Unlike in the past, the Nigerian government eventually raised the security alert level and directed law enforcement agents to deal decisively with eruptions of violence in any part of the country.
-At least 400 people have since been arrested.
-In March 2006, the Nigerian Information Minister stated publicly that there are continuing efforts by some individuals, groups, and organizations to instigate "further violence and mayhem" in many northern and southern states and that those "already arrested for their roles in the violence will be fully prosecuted."
-Widespread destruction of property took place, with numerous churches, mosques, and homes burned down.
+At least 400 people were arrested.
+In March 2006, the Nigerian Information Minister stated publicly that there were continuing efforts by some individuals, groups, and organizations to instigate "further violence and mayhem" in many northern and southern states and that those "already arrested for their roles in the violence will be fully prosecuted."
+Widespread destruction of property took place, and numerous churches, mosques, and homes were burned down.
+To date, it is not clear if any perpetrators of the violence have been prosecuted.